Rules reference

 Rule structure

-The rule structure has two components—the action it should take and the condition to evaluate:
+The rule structure has two components—the action to take and the condition to evaluate:

 {action} if {condition}

-Together they are referred to as the predicate.
-In practice, a rule to block all payments over 1,000 USD would appear as:
+Together they represent the predicate.
+In practice, a rule to block all payments over 1,000 USD appears as:

 Block if :amount_in_usd: > 1000.00